Principal Legal Framework

 Liquidity Requirements Applicable to Banks

-In August 2021, the Commission and the Mexican Central Bank jointly issued the General Rules on Liquidity Requirements for Banks (Disposiciones de Carácter General sobre los requerimientos de liquidez para las Instituciones de Banca Múltiple), which will enter into force in March 2022.
+In August 2021, the Commission and the Mexican Central Bank jointly issued the General Rules on Liquidity Requirements for Banks (Disposiciones de Carácter General sobre los requerimientos de liquidez para las Instituciones de Banca Múltiple), which entered into force in March 2022.

 These rules follow the guidelines issued by the Banking Liquidity Regulation Committee, which is integrated by the Secretary and Undersecretary of the Ministry of Finance and Public Credit, the president of the Commission, and the Governor and two deputy governors of the Mexican Central Bank.
 According to these regulations, banks must keep liquid assets of high credit quality to face liquidity needs and obligations for 30 days.
 Furthermore, the liabilities of the banks must have term and stability features related to the term and liquidity characteristics of the banks’ assets.